nyacly/runyoro-llm-data-pipeline/README.md

 *   `scripts/audio_processing.py`: Manages audio standardization and segmentation.
 *   `scripts/video_processing.py`: Extracts and processes audio from video sources.
 *   `scripts/orchestrator.py`: The central script for managing the data flow, including duplicate detection and metadata management.
-*   `scripts/test_pipeline.py`: An example script to demonstrate the pipeline's functionality.
+*   `scripts/test_pipeline.py`: An example script to demonstrate the data processing pipeline's functionality.
+*   `scripts/train_llm.py`: The main script for training the LLM.
+*   `scripts/test_llm.py`: Script for testing the trained LLM by generating text.

 ## Contributing